FritzBo/PaMILO/README.md

 # PILP-Solver
-Implementation of an algorithm to computes the breakpoints (and facets) of a parametric ILP.
+Implementation of the dual Benson algorithm to computes the breakpoints (and facets) of a parametric ILP in incremental polynomial time.

 The implementation is based on the paper: